lvgl/lvgl/docs/widgets/core/canvas.md

 ## Overview

-A Canvas inherites from [Image](/widgets/core/img) where the user can draw anything.
+A Canvas inherits from [Image](/widgets/core/img) where the user can draw anything.
 Rectangles, texts, images, lines, arcs can be drawn here using lvgl's drawing engine.
-Besides some "effects" can be applied as well like rotation, zoom and blur.
+Additionally "effects" can be applied, such as rotation, zoom and blur.

 ## Parts and Styles